“One person in a van is a tramp, but two is an adventure.”

 Step 1: Insulation stage.
 For this you will need:

 Several reels of builders’ roof flashing.
 Enough loft insulation to cover the ceiling and walls, and double the amount of thermal reflective insulation (a.k.a. tinfoil bubblewrap).
-And a heatproof spray glue gun (so everything doesn’t fall off!).
+And heatproof spray glue (so everything doesn’t fall off!).

 Step 2: Strip everything off and add roof flashing